Assessment Services

 What Is Autism Spectrum Disorder?

 Autism is not a disease to be cured.
-Many autistic individuals describe their neurology as a different — not deficient — way of experiencing the world.
+Many autistic individuals describe their neurology as a different, not deficient, way of experiencing the world.
 A diagnosis can be a powerful tool for self-understanding, access to services, and finding community.

 An autism evaluation may be appropriate for children or adults who: